-Heating and h not water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes We understand that the heating system has recently been replaced and any documentation relating to this work should be obtained for reference.
+The condensate pipe of the heat pump spills on to the slabs below.
+Ideally this should be plumbed to a drain.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a suitably qualified heating engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No significant defects noted.
+Notes No significant defects evident.